MisterMassad/ideaMapper/README.md

 - Added email confirmation before login.
 No session accesss before confirming your email.
 - Added a password reset functionality.
 (Password reset was a placeholder in the original Firebase project).
    - Users can now reset their passwords.
+- Added a one-time-login magic link, that allows the user to login in from a link sent directly to his email.

 ## Background and Motivation